algorandfoundation/algokit-avm-vscode-debugger/README.md

 ### VSCode Commands and Settings

-The following will become available within IDE after extension is installed.
+The following will become available within the IDE after the extension is installed.

 #### Commands